blairj09/databricks-exp/README.md

 and packages can be restored using `renv::restore()`.
 Note, there have been no efforts made to create light dependencies.
 Therefore, there are several packages used by this project.

+## Test Environment
+General description of the environment used for testing and proving Databricks + RStudio

+* Use `sol-eng-terraform` and RST standalone
+* Install `databricks-connect` using `/opt/python/` system installation
+* Run `databricks-connect configure` (needs to be run per user)
+* Install RStudio Pro Drivers
+* Install Databricks Spark Driver